About World Labyrinth Day

 Subsequent coordinators included Carol House (2011-13) and Lars Howlett (2014-18) who both helped lead steady growth in World Labyrinth Day participation.
 Our 10th annual WLD in 2018 included an estimated 5,000+ participants in at least 35 countries including Argentina, Armenia, Aruba, Australia, Belgium, Brazil, Canada, Chile, Colombia, Croatia, Ecuador, France, French Polynesia, Germany, Hungary, Ireland, Italy, Lithuania, Malta, Mexico, Netherlands, New Zealand, Norway, Peru, Poland, Romania, Russia, Scotland, South Africa, Spain, Sweden, Switzerland, the UK, Uruguay, and the US!

 The First WLD in Schools

-In 2019, the Australian Labyrinth Network (ALN), in collaboration with TLS, initiated World Labyrinth Day in Schools on the Friday before World Labyrinth Day.
-This extension of World Labyrinth Day encourages school communities to participate in the worldwide movement of walking for peace.
-An ALN workgroup created and maintains an extensive WLD in Schools resources page for educators anywhere in the world.
+In 2019, the Australian Labyrinth Network (ALN), in collaboration with TLS, initiated World Labyrinth Day in Schools (now WLD in Educational Settings) on the Friday before World Labyrinth Day.
+This extension of World Labyrinth Day encourages educational communities to participate in the worldwide movement of walking for peace.
+An ALN workgroup created and maintains an extensive WLD educational resources page for educators anywhere in the world.